AndruePeters/gaggia_classic_pro_pid/README.md

   * -DCMAKE_TOOLCHAIN_FILE=~/Development/sdk/esp-idf/tools/cmake/toolchain-esp32.cmake
   * -DTARGET=esp32

+I've had issues with CLion using the proper python interpreter.
+The Espressif toolchain sets up a virtual environment.
+Clion kept using /usr/bin/python.
+So, to fix this I just installed the required Python modules /usr/bin/python -m pip install -r $IDF_PATH/requirements.txt

 ## Build Steps
 Building is fairly straightforward and uses CMake and your generator of choice If building for the ESP32, then make sure to pass the CMAKE_TOOLCHAIN_FILE variable